-St. Anne Catholic School offers a wide variety of clubs and activities for all of our students to enjoy.
+St. Anne Catholic School offers clubs and activities for our students to enjoy.

-The 2018-2019 Special Olympic Volunteer opportunity took place on Friday, September 7th.
-The Jr. High was able to assist with the Special Olympics Ramp Bowling event held at Park Lanes in Loves Park, IL.
-Students had a chance to monitor lanes and scoring, along with being paired and assisting a competitor.
-Our students were also able to help hand out awards.
-This was a wonderful service project and the students did a wonderful job!
+St. Anne students are able to assist with the Special Olympics Ramp Bowling in Loves Park, IL each Fall.
+Students monitor lanes and scoring, as well as pair up and assist competitors.
+Students also help distribute awards.
+This is a wonderful service project and the students do a wonderful job!

-Hoops for Heart/Jump Rope for Heart - Contact Steve Caudillo
+Hoops for Heart/Jump Rope for Heart - Advisor: Mr. Caudillo

-Our students get a chance to join an exciting fundraising opportunity where they will learn heart healthy skills and have fun jump roping or shooting hoops, all while supporting the American Heart Association.
+Our students K- 5 are able to join an exciting fundraising opportunity where they will learn heart healthy skills and have fun jump roping or shooting hoops, all while supporting the American Heart Association.
 More information will be sent home regarding the grades participating, fundraising forms, and parent authorization forms.

-Junior Achievement of the Heartland educates more than 55,000 students in communities such as: the Quad Cities, Dubuque, Muscatine, Burlington, the Sauk Valley Area, the Illinois Valley Area, and many more.
+Junior Achievement of the Heartland educates more than 55,000 students in communities such as the Sauk Valley Area and many more.
 This program fosters the future successes and economic health of our young people and the communities in which they live.
 This is accomplished by producing elementary and secondary programs focused on work readiness, financial literacy, and entrepreneurship.
 JA reinforces the relevancy of the school's curriculum and empowers our young people to own their economic success.
-JA CLASSROOM VOLUNTEERS ARE NEEDED!
-CONTACT DAWN CAMLIN.
 All JA volunteers are provided with training and a kit of materials.
 Teachers K-5 have an opportunity to participate.

-Dixon Downtown Architectural Tour and Project - Contact Sandra Halla
+Dixon Downtown Architectural Tour and Project - Advisor: Sandy Halla